gerph/riscos-presenter/rougol/speaker-notes.md

 Git is a source control system that is intended for large scale distributed use, but which works even for a single user working with a single file.

 It doesn't need a server, but if you want to share code that's one way you can do it.
-GitHub is one of the best known systems for storing and accessing things, which people will almost certainly have heard of.
+GitHub is one of the best known systems for storing repositories, which people will almost certainly have heard of.
 However, at the time GitHub wasn't so friendly to private projects, and even still, I didn't want my projects going off site.
 So I chose to use GitLab - it's installed on my server, and... it's pretty great.
 Oh, and it's free.

 <step>